configcat/docs/website/docs/faq.md

 ### I am not getting the Zombie Feature Flag email report.
 What am I doing wrong?
 You can change the frequency, criteria and scope of the Zombie Feature Flag report from the dashboard.

-**Note:** Please be aware that feature flags are only treated as zombie flags if they haven't been modified (with save & publish) in the past configured timeframe.
+**Note:** Please be aware that feature flags are only treated as zombie flags if they haven't been modified (with save & publish) in the past given timeframe.
 It currently doesn't have any connection with your real usage in your code.

 ### How to avoid technical debt caused by feature flags?
 The [ConfigCat CLI](/advanced/code-references/overview) can scan your code, upload code references to the [ConfigCat Dashboard](https://app.configcat.com/) and notify you about stale feature flags.